Using dynamic build-args in docker compose to change behavior in a Dockerfile

 One snag I ran into was keeping things DRY.

-• I wanted a slightly different django start command between environments.
-When developing locally, I use a very simple gunicorn configuration, but on remote machines (staging or production) I'm using multiple workers, different logging, and may eventually want to change other things independent of our local dev approach.
+command between environments.
+When developing locally, I use a very simple gunicorn configuration, but on remote machines (staging or production) I'm using multiple workers, different logging, and may eventually want to change other things independent of our local dev approach. - When running on a remote server, Traefik will need different configurations via the traefil yaml file to describe the load balancing between the services and domains on that server and environment.

-I ended up using two environmental variables to distinguish the general 'type' of environment (HOSTTYPE with values of "local" or "remote") from the environment name (HOSTNAME with values of "local", "staging", or "production").
+with values of "local", "staging", or "production").
 Here, a "remote" HOSTTYPE includes any staging or production server.

 Implementation